odeke-em/sasel/README.md

 For encryption you'll need an encryption key and an initialization vector.

+The inception of this project was the necessity to manage an overwhelming amount of servers by the system administrator at the Department of Electrical and Computer Engineering at the University of Alberta.
+The sys-admin felt that it would be valuable to other system administrators.
-This inception of this project was the necessity to manage an overwhelming amount of servers by Francois Brochu who felt that there are possibly other server administrators that would appreciate a tool to aid their work, from the comfort of any place with an internet connection, but still maintaining a sense of security.
-Using a mobile device
+He felt that this tool would permit sys-admins to access their server books from the comfort of any place with an internet connection, but still maintaining a great sense of security, using a mobile device.

 SetUp